 Your family has great influence over your child's health habits, from daily exercise to diet to entertainment choices.
 However, families also need the specialized knowledge that only a pediatrician or health care professional can provide.
 Bright Futures promotes an honest, open relationship between you and your health care professionals to keeping your child healthy, and the best way of building this relationship is through a medical home.

 A medical home is not a place.
 It is a way for children and families to receive health care from a primary care provider they know and trust.
 The health care professional and family work together to make sure children and teens are healthy and know about any special health needs.
 They respect each other and make decisions as a team.
 Health care professionals value the family's role as the constant in the child's life.
 Pediatric providers know that you know your child best.
 Your health care professional will ask about your family, listen to your concerns about your child's health and development, and ask how you are doing.
 More information about the medical home model is available from Family Voices.

-The National Center for Medical Home Implementation (NCMHI) at the American Academy of Pediatrics (AAP) is dedicated to ensuring that all children and youth have access to the medical home model of care.
-NCMHI offers useful tools, resources, and information that families can use to establish a trusting and collaborative partnership with their pediatrician.
+The National Resource Center for Patient/Family-Centered Medical Home at the American Academy of Pediatrics (AAP) is dedicated to ensuring that all children and youth have access to the medical home model of care.
+NRC-PFCMH offers useful tools, resources, and information that families can use to establish a trusting and collaborative partnership with their pediatrician.
 Resources available for families include:

 For Families: You can find additional tools and resources to promote the health of your child in partnership with your health care provider in the Resources for Families section.

 For Children and Teens: Information that helps children and teens understand their own health care needs can lead to healthful and happy lifestyles.
 The Resources for Children and Teens section provides links to helpful publications.